News at Brighter Green

 Blogs by Wanqing Zhou

-Lauren Berger is a Program Associate at Brighter Green.
+Lauren Berger is a Program Associate at Brighter Green where she helps implement programmatic and project goals.
 She was formerly a Program Intern for the East African Girls' Leadership Initiative during the fall of 2012.
-She graduated from Barnard College at Columbia University in 2011, majoring in English with a minor in Psychology.
+She graduated with distinction from Barnard College, Columbia University in 2011, with a BA in English.
 Prior to working at Brighter Green, she spent two summers teaching at Shanti Bhavan Children's Project in Tamil Nadu, India and taught at the International Rescue Committee's Refugee Youth Summer Academy.
-She is interested in the intersection between women's rights and climate change in the developing world and hopes to influence others on the benefits of adopting a more plant-based diet.
+She is also the Communications and Operations Coordinator for the U.S. Office of the Green Belt Movement.
+She is interested in the intersection between women's rights, human rights, and climate change in the developing world.

 Blogs by Lauren Berger